Martin Landau

-Martin James Landau (/ˈlændaʊ/; June 20, 1928 – July 15, 2017) was an American actor, acting coach, producer, and editorial cartoonist.
-His career began in the 1950s, with early film appearances including a supporting role in Alfred Hitchcock's North by Northwest (1959).
+Martin James Landau (/ˈlændaʊ/; June 20, 1928 – July 15, 2017) was an American actor.
+His career began in the late 1950s, with early film appearances including a supporting role in Alfred Hitchcock's North by Northwest (1959).
 His career breakthrough came with leading roles in the television series Mission: Impossible (1966–1969) and Space: 1999 (1975–1977).

 Landau earned Academy Award nominations for his performances in Tucker: The Man and His Dream (1988) and Woody Allen's Crimes and Misdemeanors (1989).
 He won the Academy Award for Best Supporting Actor as well as the Screen Actors Guild Award and a Golden Globe Award for his portrayal of Bela Lugosi in Ed Wood (1994).
 Other notable roles include in Cleopatra (1963), The Greatest Story Ever Told (1965), Rounders (1998), Sleepy Hollow (1999), and Remember (2015).
 He headed the Hollywood branch of the Actors Studio until his death in July 2017.

-Early life
+Early life and education

 Landau was born on June 20, 1928, in Brooklyn, New York, the son of Selma (née Buchman) and Morris Landau.
 His family was Jewish.
 His father was an Austrian-born machinist who tried to rescue relatives from the Nazis.

 After attending both James Madison High School and Pratt Institute, he found work at the New York Daily News.
 There he spent the next five years as an editorial cartoonist and worked alongside Gus Edson to produce the comic strip The Gumps.
 He quit the Daily News when he was 22 to concentrate on theater acting.
 "I told the picture editor I was going into the theater," he recalled.
 "I think he thought I was going to be an usher."

-After auditioning for the Actors Studio in 1955, Landau and Steve McQueen were the only applicants accepted out of 500 who applied.
+After auditioning for the Actors Studio in 1955, Landau and Steve McQueen were the only applicants accepted out of 500.
 While there, he trained under Lee Strasberg, Elia Kazan, and Harold Clurman, and eventually became an executive director with the Studio alongside Mark Rydell and Sydney Pollack.

 Career

-1957-1965: Early roles, North by Northwest
+1957–1965: Rise to prominence

 Influenced by Charlie Chaplin and the escapism of the cinema, Landau pursued an acting career.
-He attended the Actors Studio, becoming good friends with James Dean.
+While at the Actors Studio, he became good friends with James Dean.
 He recalled, "James Dean was my best friend.
 We were two young would-be and still-yet-to-work unemployed actors, dreaming out loud and enjoying every moment ...
 We'd spend lots of time talking about the future, our craft and our chances of success in this newly different, ever-changing modern world we were living in."

-In 1957, he made his Broadway debut in Middle of the Night.
-Landau made his first major film appearance in Alfred Hitchcock's North by Northwest (1959) as Leonard, the right-hand man of a criminal portrayed by James Mason.
-He had featured roles in two 1960s epics, Cleopatra (1963) and The Greatest Story Ever Told (1965), and played a ruthless killer in the Western action adventure prequel Nevada Smith (1965) starring Steve McQueen.